Intranasal midazolam for acute seizure therapy

 30. Humphries, L. K. and L. S. Eiland (2013).
 "Treatment of acute seizures: is intranasal midazolam a viable option?"
 J Pediatr Pharmacol Ther 18(2): 79-87.

 31. Sharma, R. and R. Harish (2013).
 "Comparative study of the efficacy of intranasal midazolam vs intravenous midazolam in convulsing neonates and children."
-RRJMHS 2(4): 54-57. (click for link to free article)
+RRJMHS 2(4): 54-57. (click for free article)

 32.Henney, H.R., 3rd, et al., Assessment of pharmacokinetics and tolerability of intranasal diazepam relative to rectal gel in healthy adults.
 Epilepsy Res, 2014.
 108(7): p.
 1204-11.